szeiger/ornate/doc/src/default-theme.md

 ## Search

 The default theme can generate a JavaScript-based search function for the site using [Elasticlunr](http://elasticlunr.com/) (available under the [MIT license](https://github.com/weixsong/elasticlunr.js/blob/v0.9.5/LICENSE)).
 The search index includes page titles, content and keywords.
 See above for configuration options.

+## Minification

+CSS files required by the theme can be minified with [CSSO](https://github.com/css/csso) by setting `theme.default.global.minify.css = true`.
+It is turned off by default for better performance.